Configuring Excel templates

-JungleDocs needs to know where exactly to place the data from your SharePoint in your Excel template.
-To let JungleDocs fill your Excel document correctly, you will add content controls (placeholders) to the template.
+JungleDocs for Office 365 needs to know where exactly to place the data from your SharePoint in your Excel template.
+To let JungleDocs for Office 365 fill your Excel document correctly, you will add content controls (placeholders) to the template.
 Document templates consist of both static content and dynamic content.
 Static content is content that is always there and does not change.
 Dynamic content is that what changes for each version of a document.

 Dynamic content exists of the parts of a document that get filled in later and different for each document.
-In the image below the dynamic content was automatically added to the Excel template by using JungleDocs 365.
+In the image below, the dynamic content was automatically added to the Excel template by using JungleDocs for Office 365.

 How to add dynamic content to a static Excel template?